Last updated on February 02, 2023

 - Introduction: Google Free Listing

-- Check you if you are OK and showing in Free Listings
+- Check you if you are showing in Free Listings

 - Manage which Merchant Center is used for Free Listings